social-media-ethics-automation/book/book_contents/ch13_mental_health/02_unhealthy_activities.md

 width: 500px
 alt: 'Tweet by Ethan Jacobs (@ethanjacobslaw): OK doomscrolling is bad but have you SEEN the quality of the doom this week?'
 ---
-[Tweet on doomscrolling](https://twitter.com/ethanjacobslaw/status/1347434641540538368) {cite:p}`ethanjacobs[@ethanjacobslaw` the day after insurrectionists stormed the US Capital (while still in the middle of the COVID pandemic).
+[Tweet on doomscrolling](https://twitter.com/ethanjacobslaw/status/1347434641540538368) {cite:p}`ethanjacobs[@ethanjacobslaw]OKDoomscrollingBad2021` the day after insurrectionists stormed the US Capital (while still in the middle of the COVID pandemic).
 ```